The Trust Board is made up of Chair, Chief Executive, Executive Directors and Non-Executive Directors.

 Questions from the public at board meetings

-Questions will be answered if submitted in writing or by electronic mail to the Trust Secretary by no later than midday on the day before the date of the Board meeting.
+Questions are welcomed from the public and will be presented to the Board if submitted in writing or by electronic mail to the Trust Secretary ([email protected]) by no later than midday on the day before the date of the Board meeting.
+Where a Board meeting falls on the Tuesday immediately after a Bank Holiday Monday, questions should be submitted by no later than midday on the Friday before the Board meeting.

 Questions must show the name and address of the person submitting the question and, if submitted on behalf of an organisation, the organisation’s address must also be stated.